geraldopmj/Arqueokit/README.md

 - Not every tool has the same dependency profile.
 A simple attribute tool may work in a basic QGIS setup, while machine learning, charting, PDF export, dashboard, or web map tools may need extra libraries.
 - External services can change their endpoints, schemas, permissions, or availability without notice.
 - Large rasters and complex machine learning workflows may require significant memory and processing time.
-- Results generated by analytical and machine learning tools should always be reviewed by a qualified user before being used in formal decision-making.

 ## Repository and Support